 - 14.1.1 These Standing Orders govern the procedures for tenders and contracts and the relative responsibilities of the PCC and CC.
-These Standing Orders shall apply to all contracts entered into by, or on behalf of, the PCC with any other person or body, other than where the exemptions detailed in this document apply. - 14.1.2 These Standing Orders will therefore apply to all orders and contracts for: - the supply of goods and materials; - the provision of services, including professional advice from consultants; - the execution of building, engineering, communication or information technology projects; - services and public works concessions14; and - the engagement of expert witnesses (recorded on the National Crime Agency Directory of Expert Witnesses). - 14.1.3 Every contract made by, or on behalf of, the PCC shall comply with the Law of England and Wales and these Standing Orders.
+These Standing Orders shall apply to all contracts entered into by, or on behalf of, the PCC with any other person or body, other than where the exemptions detailed in this document apply. - 14.1.2 These Standing Orders will therefore apply to all orders and contracts for: - 14.1.2.1 the supply of goods and materials; - 14.1.2.2 the provision of services, including professional advice from consultants; - 14.1.2.3the execution of building, engineering, communication or information technology projects; - 14.1.2.4 concession contract14; and - 14.1.2.5 the engagement of expert witnesses (recorded on the National Crime Agency Directory of Expert Witnesses). - 14.1.3 Every contract made by, or on behalf of, the PCC shall comply with the Law of England and Wales and these Standing Orders.
 Whenever the Law of England and Wales conflicts with these Standing Orders then that Law should take precedence. - 14.1.4 Outside consultants and technical officers appointed to supervise the contract must follow these Standing Orders and the Financial Regulations of the PCC as if they were officers of the PCC.
 Their contracts of engagement must state this requirement.